rphle/numfu/README.md

 ```

 NumFu contains built-ins written in NumFu itself (src/numfu/stdlib/builtins.nfu).
-`build.sh` first installs NumFu without the built-ins, then parses and serializes the file, and finally performs a full editable install.
+`make build` first installs NumFu without the built-ins, then parses and serializes the file, and finally performs a full editable install.
 The script also builds NumFu and creates wheels.

 ### Building Documentation